 Members of EAA can then participate locally by joining any one of the over 1,000 local chapters (including ours!).
 The only requirements for chapter membership are membership in the EAA at the national level, an interest in aviation, and a willingness to get involved.

 Joining EAA 105 is a simple process.
 Click here to download the EAA 105 chapter membership form.
-Just print it out, fill it in, and send it on to the address provided.
-Or, much more fun, come to our monthly pancake breakfast (first Saturday of each month), have some pancakes, bacon, sausage, eggs and grits, while you fill out your form and plunk down your dues!
+Just print it out, fill it in, and send it to the address provided.
+Or, much more fun, come to our monthly pancake breakfast (first Saturday of each month), have some pancakes, bacon, sausage, eggs, and grits, while you fill out your form and plunk down your dues!
 Can’t beat that!

 Why join Chapter 105?

-- Meetings — When you think of a ‘meeting,’ do you picture a bunch of people sitting in chairs listending to some guy droning on for an hour and a half about something you may or may not have any interest in?
+- Meetings — When you think of a ‘meeting,’ do you picture a bunch of people sitting in chairs listening to some guy droning on for an hour and a half about something you may or may not have any interest in?
 Our meetings are a lively combination of project workshops, technical discussions, activity planning, parts-swapping, and just about anything else an experimental aviation enthusiast would want to see, do, or talk about.

-- Tool Crib — Access to the our collection of tools is one of the invaluable benefits of chapter membership.
+- Tool Crib — Access to our collection of tools is one of the invaluable benefits of chapter membership.
 Think about it, how many experimental aviation enthusiasts are able to purchase a whole set of the type of tools found in the typical aircraft maintenance shop?
 We’ve got it all, including wing jacks, compression tester, timing tools, spark plug cleaner/tester, cylinder head wrench sets, SNR meter, aircraft scales, and even a state-of-the-art prop balancing system.